hyperagon/hyperagon.github.io/content/posts/2025-03-05/index.md

 draft = false
 tags = ['ai']
 +++
 So I asked **Grok** what time it was and got curious about the counter but it got defensive over my question.
+No wonder that you can't use it without an account again.

 ![Grok being defensive.](grok.png)